 In January 2011, Peter Shebib and Dennis Murphy held the very first meeting for a ukulele group at the Robot Cafe in Port Dover.
 By June we named ourselves DUH: Dover Uke Heads.

-Canadian singer/songwriter Fred Eaglesmith generously offered to allow the group to meet at his music store, Hobo Vintage Guitars and Music Store, located at the Robot Café on Main Street of Port Dover, giving us a home for 2 years.
-We would like to thank Fred for providing us with the use of his store space as his way of contributing to the community and supporting local musical artists, but we have grown so much as a group that we are bursting at the seams and have had to relocate to the Grace United Church on Chapman Street in Port Dover.
-Many thanks to the staff of the Robot Cafe and their patience and support of us: we have many fond memories!
+Canadian singer/songwriter Fred Eaglesmith generously offered to allow the group to meet at his music store, Hobo Vintage Guitars and Music Store, located at the Robot Cafe on Main St. Port Dover, giving the group a home for two years.
+We would like to thank Fred for providing us with the use of his store space as his way of contributing to the community and supporting local musical artists.
+Now that we have grown so much as a group, we are bursting at the seams and have had to relocate to the Grace United Church on Chapman St. Port Dover.
+Many thanks to the staff of Robot Cafe and their patience and support of us: we have many fond memories!

 Performing: we found out that we greatly enjoy visiting the area retirement homes playing “fun and lively” songs.
 After taking part in the Port Dover Santa Claus Parade we are enjoying sharing the uke craze.
 We played “Over the Rainbow/What a Wonderful World” for a bride to walk down the isle to, acted as the “ukulele rhythm section” in a War of 1812 pageant parade, and played an hour of Classic Rock’n’Roll at a 60th birthday party.
 And through it all, one thing our group really exudes is happiness, and lots and lots of enthusiasm!
 And if, once in a while, we mess up a song, it’s “Duh!” because we don’t worry about being “too cute”.